Sage-is/WEB-Sage.Education-docs/docs/getting-started/advanced-topics/monitoring.md

 - The application is running
 - Basic database connectivity

-## Sage WebUI Model Connectivity
+## Sage.is AI-UI Model Connectivity

-To verify that Sage WebUI can successfully connect to and list your configured models, you can monitor the models endpoint.
-This endpoint requires authentication and checks Sage WebUI's ability to communicate with your model providers.
+To verify that Sage.is AI-UI can successfully connect to and list your configured models, you can monitor the models endpoint.
+This endpoint requires authentication and checks Sage.is AI-UI's ability to communicate with your model providers.

 See [API documentation](https://docs.sage.is/getting-started/api-endpoints/#-retrieve-all-models) for more details about the models endpoint.